neilthawani/classinsight-prototype/auth.md

 ### Dependencies

-- bcryptjs: used to hash passwords before we store them in our database
+- `bcryptjs`: used to hash passwords before we store them in our database
-- body-parser: used to parse incoming request bodies in a middleware
+- `body-parser`: used to parse incoming request bodies in a middleware
-- concurrently: allows us to run our backend and frontend concurrently and on different ports
+- `concurrently`: allows us to run our backend and frontend concurrently and on different ports
-- express: sits on top of Node to make the routing, request handling, and responding easier to write
+- `express`: sits on top of Node to make the routing, request handling, and responding easier to write
-- is-empty: global function that will come in handy when we use validator
+- `is-empty`: global function that will come in handy when we use validator
-- jsonwebtoken: used for authorization
+- `jsonwebtoken`: used for authorization
-- mongoose: used to interact with MongoDB
+- `mongoose`: used to interact with MongoDB
-- passport: used to authenticate requests, which it does through an extensible set of plugins known as strategies
+- `passport`: used to authenticate requests, which it does through an extensible set of plugins known as strategies
-- passport-jwt: passport strategy for authenticating with a JSON Web Token (JWT); lets you authenticate endpoints using a JWT
+- `passport-jwt`: passport strategy for authenticating with a JSON Web Token (JWT); lets you authenticate endpoints using a JWT
-- validator: used to validate inputs (e.g. check for valid email format, confirming passwords match)
+- `validator`: used to validate inputs (e.g. check for valid email format, confirming passwords match)

 ### Dev Dependencies